 Revenue is measured based on the consideration specified in a contract with customer.
 The Company recognises revenue when it transfers control over goods or services to the customer.

-- (ii) Dividend income Dividend income is recognized on the declaration date which is the date when the right to receive is established. - (iii) Interest income Interest income is recognised as it accrues, using the effective interest rate method.
+(ii) Dividend income

+Dividend income is recognized on the declaration date which is the date when the right to receive is established.